 Web Clipping is a publishing portlet that enables you to integrate any web application with your WebCenter application.
 Web Clipping is designed to give you quick integration by leveraging the existing user interface of a web application.
 With Web Clipping, you can collect web content into portlets in a single centralized web page.
 You can use Web Clipping to consolidate content from web sites scattered throughout a large organization.

 This chapter includes the information you are required to know to use Web Clipping in your Oracle JDeveloper environment.
-For information on how to use Web Clipping at runtime, refer to the Oracle Fusion Middleware User's Guide for Oracle WebCenter.
+For information about how to use Web Clipping at runtime, refer to the "Working with the Web Clipping Portlet" chapter in the Oracle Fusion Middleware User's Guide for Oracle WebCenter.